 There are times in all our lives when we feel weighed down.
 For whatever reason it may be, the strain can take its toll.
 We might even find it so oppressive that going about our daily routine becomes a struggle.

 As mental health awareness increases, more reports of depression and anxiety amongst college students are coming in.
-What’s clear is that there is a significant percentage of postsecondary students feeling this weight every day.
-In fact, a recent report suggests that up to 15% of college students in the US are affected by anxiety.
+What’s clear is that there is a significant percentage of post-secondary students feeling this weight every day.
+In fact, a recent report suggests that up to 15% of college students in the United States are affected by anxiety.

 The aim of this guide is to highlight some of the common problems students with these conditions face on a daily basis and how they might affect the classroom experience, as well as the higher ed experience as a whole.

 A New Environment

 College can be a richly rewarding, life-affirming experience.
 But it can also provide a level of change and stress that students struggle to adapt to.

 Think back to leaving home for the first time.
 It’s something most of us deal with at some stage of our development.
 It’s a time of upheaval – especially if you’re moving far away or even to another state.

 A new social, physical and academic environment can be intimidating, particularly for those already struggling with a condition like anxiety or depression.
 And as this will be many students’ first instance of life away from home, networks of support that were previously available may have become distant.
 Not having that fallback option immediately available when things get tough leads many students to withdraw into themselves.

 And despite the fact that the percentage of students experiencing these problems seeking help is now at an all-time high, the majority still struggle against mental illness alone.

 What does this mean?